 After leaving hospital, I spent a few weeks at a recovery unit in Hertfordshire before going home to London.
 I was able to move again because of the steroids but, after 3 months in bed was very weak.
 I decided to set myself small goals; little things like walking to the bathroom unaided.
 To strengthen my arms, I lifted cans of beans, but I'd only manage a few.
 Some days I was so exhausted I was in tears but I was determined not to give up.

 2 months later, I started recording again.
 I'd literally sing 1 line then rest for half an hour.
 By the end of the year I was ready to promote my album.
-Dr D'Cruz advised me to wait until I was more stable, but it was what I lived for.
+Professor D'Cruz advised me to wait until I was more stable, but it was what I lived for.
 So, in early 2000, I flew to LA for the video.
 But the night before filming I was brushing my hair when great chunks started to coming out.
 It was the final straw.
 I just collapsed on the floor crying.
 My doctor said it was a side effect of the steroids, so next morning I was sent to an alopecia clinic for a wig.

 We went ahead with the video, but I was still weak and had to sleep four or five times a day.
 During interviews to promote 'Higher Than Heaven' I'd get convulsive shakes that meant I'd have to stop, take some medication and sleep for an hour before I could go on.
 But it was worth it - despite being exhausted, I felt I'd proved to myself I could still succeed.